 Here’s our best advice when it comes to protecting yourself against financial loss incurred by passengers, guests, or any non-employees in one of your trucks.
 Are you ready?

 But it happens, right?
 We all know it does.
 You can write it in the employee manuals, make your drivers agree to it in their contracts, put no-passenger stickers on every door window.
-But’s gonna happen.
+But it’s going to happen.

-Little Johnny is going to convince Pop Pop to take him for a ride in his big truck.
+Little Johnny is going to convince dad to take him for a ride in his big truck.
 One of your drivers is going to decide that six days on the road without their beloved spouse is six days too long.
-One night your most beloved, kind-hearted driver is going to see a family of six stranded on the side of the road in the middle of nowhere in the pouring rain no less, and up in the cab they go.
+One night your most beloved, kind-hearted driver is going to see a family of six stranded on the side of the road in the middle of nowhere in the pouring rain, no less, and up in the cab they go.

 The minute you or your driver tries to help them solve their problem, they become your problem, your financial responsibility, your massive liability.